PJTIR/pain/gns3exporter/README.md

 - python

 Docker is used to prevent cluttering the system with these programs.
-For now the whole thing is sort of reliant on Linux...
-So uh

-Working on Windows implementation!

-## ALSO THIS THING DOESN'T WORK YET BECAUSE OF THE VPN

 ## Instructions

 First of all:
 [Get Docker](https://docs.docker.com/get-docker/)

 Simply follow those instructions for your system.
-If you're using Windows, skip it all since it probably won't work anyway. (still testing)
+If you're using Windows, just follow their instructions and install Docker desktop.
+Just use the command line!
 If you're using stupidly complicated distro's such as Gentoo, find it out yourself.
 You must be good at that by now.
 _Tip: follow the [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/)!
 If you don't all the following commands using Docker have to be preceded by sudo_